Blue Heelers: episode guide

 Episode 7.20 (273)

-Guest Starring: Marie-Louise Walker as Siobhan Kennedy, Scott Major as Steve Scarcella, Lisa Rogers as Sophia Gilmore, Anita Cerdic as Kim O'Grady, Matt Norman as Jason O'Grady [reversed in credits], Marcella Ruso as Rosa Crivelli, Marco Malerba as George Crivelli
+Guest Starring: Marie-Louise Walker as Siobhan Kennedy, Scott Major as Steve Scarcella, Lisa Rogers as Sophia Gilmore, Anita Cerdic as Kim O'Grady, Matt Norman as Jason O'Grady, Marcella Ruso as Rosa Crivelli, Marco Malerba as George Crivelli

 Episode 7.21 (274)